-In terms of the features in Table 1, only one thing sticks out as different at the CBC; the Monetary Policy Report will be published with a one-night lag relatively to the monetary policy decision.
-Internationally it is the most common to publish the Monetary Policy Report at the exact same time as the monetary policy decision.
+In terms of the features in table 1, only one thing sticks out as different at the CBC; the monetary policy report will be published with a one-night lag relatively to the monetary policy decision.
+Internationally it is the most common to publish the monetary policy report at the exact same time as the monetary policy decision.
 This deviation is a small, albeit unnecessarily and somewhat problematic in that it opens for speculation and market volatility.
 I recommend that you remove it.

 For central banks with an endogenous policy rate path it is common not to publish the policy rate path.
 Thus, the CBC does not stick out here.
-However, as I have argued above, it is problematic not to publish this path, simply because the inflation forecast is in itself not very interesting.
+However, as I have argued above, it is problematic not to publish this path, simply because the inflation forecast is in it selves not very interesting.
 Thus, the international practice is problematic on this issue.

 When it comes to the decision-making process and the question of how the committees arrive at a policy rate path, I can only compare with the Riksbank and Norges Bank.
-Compared to these two

-Banks the process at the CBC differs, especially compared to the process at the Norges Bank.
-But, at the Norges Bank the Board has many external members and the Monetary Policy Report is the Governor's Report.
-The main difference compared to the Riksbank is that the CBC process seems to have less focus on finding the common policy rate path and building a common Board ownership of the whole Report.
+Compared to these two banks the process at the CBC differs, especially compared to the process at the Norges Bank.
+But, at the Norges Bank the Board has many external members and the monetary policy report is the governor's report.
+The main difference compared to the Riksbank is that the CBC process seems to have less focus on finding the common policy rate path and building a common Board ownership of the whole report.
 However, a caveat here is that I only have superfluous knowledge of the details of the process at the CBC.